Pangea-Studios/mathematicsjs/website/docs/reference/docs/Classes/Conversions.md

 **Returns**: <code>number</code> - The temperature value converted to the desired unit.
 **Throws**:

-- <code>Error</code> Unknown unit: fromUnit or toUnit, if the unit is not recognized.
+- <code>Error</code> - If the conversion is not possible or invalid unit.

 | Param | Type | Description |